McKingN/Majestic-Equity-Data/README.md

 Contributions are always welcome!
 Please fork the project, create a new branch, make your changes, and submit a pull request.
 Ensure your changes do not break existing functionality, and add relevant tests if necessary.

 ### License
-This project is licensed under the terms of the **GNU GENERAL PUBLIC LICENSE**.
+   This project is licensed under the terms of the **MIT LICENSE**.
 See the `LICENSE` file for more details.